-Minnesota PFAS Food Packaging Ban: Why Restaurants Are Directly Liable
+Minnesota PFAS Food Packaging Ban: $15K Restaurant Fines

 Why Minnesota Is the Most Dangerous State for Food Service Operators

-If you operate a restaurant, food truck, catering company, or any food service business in Minnesota, you need to pay close attention.
+If you operate a restaurant, food truck, catering company, or any food service business in Minnesota, this regulation is particularly relevant.
 Minnesota's PFAS food packaging ban, effective January 1, 2024, is unlike any other state law in the country — and the difference could cost you thousands of dollars.

 The ban covers all food packaging, not just plant-fiber or molded fiber materials.
 Every clamshell, every takeout container, every wrapper, every bag your business uses to serve or package food falls under this regulation.
 There is no carve-out for plastic, foil, or any other material type.